NickMcConnell/FAangband/docs/guide.rst

 Really a subset of the previous point, but it happens so often...
 Don't try to play a ranger like a warrior -- rely on the bow!
 Similarly for mages, don't do a Gandalf.
-He may be able to draw a sword and rush headlong in to a pack or orcs, but mages in Angband are considerably more fragile.
+He may be able to draw a sword and rush headlong in to a pack or orcs, but mages in FAangband are considerably more fragile.
 Priests are better equipped to engage in melee combat - with their healing abilities compensating for their somewhat fragile nature.